bruhtus/sent/README.md

 Lines starting with `#` will be ignored.
 A `\` at the beginning of the line escapes `@` and `#`.

+Press `g` (preferably while fullscreen) and sent will flip through all of your slides and save them as pdf.

 A presentation file could look like this:

 ```sent